6 ways to support employee health and wellbeing

 It’s a fact.
-Companies with health and wellbeing programs in place reap the rewards when it comes to productivity and performance.
+Companies with wellbeing programs in place are rewarded when it comes to productivity.

-However, a health and wellbeing program must be an integral part of the company culture to be effective – not just a nice to have, which can be switched off when budgets get tight.
+However, a wellbeing program must be an integral part of the company culture to be effective – not just a nice to have.

-So, here’s our top tips for HR and People teams to create a health and wellbeing culture to support your employees effectively and holistically this year.
+So, here’s our top tips for HR and People teams to create a wellbeing culture to support your employees effectively and holistically.

 For example, Vynamic, a healthcare consulting firm, implemented a company policy to discourage emailing after hours – including senior managers.
 Employees were banned from sending work emails from 10 pm to 7 am on weekdays and anytime on weekends.
 This simple change helped mitigate stress.

 Elsewhere, Jeanette Martin, VP and Employee Wellness Program Manager at BankUnited engaged the leadership early on in their own wellbeing strategies, and now sits in on all of their senior leadership meetings – which brings us to our second tip…

 2. Have a dedicated member of staff responsible for wellbeing

 If your organization is serious about supporting employees’ health and wellbeing, consider creating a role within your HR or People team dedicated to this.